Angelo13C/3d-printer/README.md

 [Here I've made a simplified explanation of how a 3D printer works](HOW_A_3D_PRINTER_WORKS.md).

 ## Contributions
-I would be really glad if you could give me some tips on how to improve this project!
+I would be really glad if you could give me some tips on how to improve this project (make a pull request!)

+_By the way, I am not a native English speaker.
+I am sorry if there is any grammar error 😅_